Govind-Patwal/Pewlett-Hackard-Analysis/README.md

     The reason behind the duplicates records is that the data is coming straight out from the table **titles**, which contains all the titles that a person has ever held while working with Pewlett Hackard.
 The table **titles** has **443,308** records as compared to **300,024** in the table **employees**.

     TAKEAWAY - If we have a table that has the latest titles of all employees, many steps can be saved.
-We can create this table by using the script below
+In the past Pewlett Hackard has been using EXCEL and VBA - with SQL, this table can be create using some lines of code
     ```
     SELECT  DISTINCT ON (emp_no)
 	    emp_no,